-- 1. Design project (60%) Completion of the design project based on the criteria provided in the project description.
-Focus on working well with your group members, producing quality design reports and prototyping a successful design solution. - 2.
+- Design project (60%) Completion of the design project based on the criteria provided in the project description.
+Focus on working well with your group members, producing quality design reports and prototyping a successful design solution.
+Failure to participate in a respectful, routine, and meaningful manner can result in failure of the course. - 2.
 Final exam (30%) Cumulative exam to evaluate how much was learned during the semester.
 Exam includes all material and handouts covered in lecture, lab, homework assignments and the design project.
 Receiving a grade lower than 60% on the final results in failure of the course.
 This is not trivial, so make use of the weekly lecture quizzes, lab sessions and homework assignments to prepare for the final throughout the semester.
 If you don't actively participate on all course assignments, you will likely not pass the final. - 3.
 Homework assignments (10%) Homework assignments review the important material covered in class.
 The weekly lecture quizzes, laboratory sessions and final exam draw heavily from the homework assignments, so make sure you understand them.
-Questions about the assignments can be asked at the start or end of the formal lab sessions, during office hours, by appointment or any other time via e-mail or phone. - 4.
+All homework assignments are to be completed INDIVIDUALLY; DO NOT WORK WITH OTHER STUDENTS.
+If you have questions about the HWs, ask a course TA or the instructor. - 4.
 Laboratory cleanliness/respect Assessment of your attitude in the laboratory.
 The cleanliness portion refers to the effort you put forth to clean up the machines and work area used.
 The laboratory instructor's job is to instruct you in logical design methods and safe equipment use, not to clean up after you.
 The respect portion judges the amount of care you display when using the facility and listening to the lab staff.
 Ill-mannered use of the equipment and facility will result in a grade penalty or removal from the course. - 17.
 Grading Scale Below is the course evaluation scale.
 Minus grades are generally not used in this course.

-Α B + В C+ С D+ D Е
+Ī A B+ В C+ С D+ D E

-100 - 90 89 - 85 84 - 80 79 - 75 74 - 70 69 - 65 64 - 60 59 - 0
+ĺ 100 - 90 89 - 85 84 - 80 79 - 75 74 - 70 69 - 65 64 - 60 59 - 0

-4.00 3.33 3.0 2.33 2.00 1.33 1.00 0.00
+s 4.00 3.33 3.0 2.33 2.00 1.33 1.00 0.00